joshrp/moonlight-docs/Setup-Guide.md

 - If HDR is already enabled on your host PC when streaming starts, you may need to toggle HDR off and back on for the stream to enter HDR mode properly

 **Host PC requirements for HDR streaming**
+For a host using Sunshine:
+- A Windows host with NVIDIA, AMD, or Intel GPUs that support encoding HEVC Main 10
+- An HDR-capable display or EDID emulator dongle connected to your host PC

+For a host using GeForce Experience:
 - NVIDIA GeForce GTX/RTX 1000-series or later
 - Some newer games may require an HDR display or HDR10-compatible EDID emulator dongle connected to your host PC for HDR options to be available
 - The stream resolution in Moonlight should be set to match the host PC's display resolution to prevent video scaling artifacts